-Classes and baptisms may be subject to change.
+Please note that classes and baptisms are subject to change.

 How should I choose the godparents?
-Do they have to be members of QofA as well?
+Do they have to be members of QofA?

 First and foremost, the godparents must satisfy the requirements listed above.
 Careful thought should be given to the choice of godparents.
-The godparent is to be added spiritually to the immediate family of the one to be baptized and also represents the Church.
-Professing and living their Catholic faith, the godparents are to help the parents bring up their child to profess and live that same faith.
+The godparent will be a spiritual addition to the immediate family of the one to be baptized and also represents the Church.
+Professing and living their Catholic faith, it is the duty of the godparents to help the parents bring up their child to profess and live that same faith.
 They do not have to be members at Queen of Apostles.

 Dr. Robert J. Matava, Dean of the Christendom College Graduate School in Alexandria, wrote an article for the Arlington Catholic Herald that explains the requirements of a godparent as listed by the Code of Canon Law.

 There may only be up to 2 godparents: one male and one female.
 You may, however, also only have one godparent, if you prefer.
 A non-Catholic Christian may serve as a Christian witness, but cannot be a godparent.

 What if one of the godparents cannot attend the baptism itself?

 Someone can stand in for them as a proxy during the ceremony.

 I am going to be a godparent for a child who will be baptized at another parish, and I was told I need a sponsorship letter.
 How do I get one?

 If you are a registered parishioner, we will be happy to help you with a letter.
 Call the front desk at 703-354-8711 ext.
 10 and we can set up a meeting with a priest for you.
 Letters are sent out after the meeting.